Unofficial Pre-Ride September 2 – 4, 2017

 - Bring your own support (food, water, etc)

 - Possibly most important, bring your sense of humor

-•Driving directions: Country Club trailhead is located at the middle point of the Tour route (center of an hourglass shape), and submerged in the forest.
+•Driving Directions: Country Club trailhead is located at the middle point of the Tour route (center of an hourglass shape), and submerged in the forest.
 It is primitive, be prepared.
 To get to the trailhead from the 60/260 intersection in Show Low, drive south on 260 (S. White Mountains Rd.) for 13 mi.
 Turn left at the Bucksprings Road stoplight, then left on Sky Hi Road (FR182).
 The trailhead will be 2 mi up on your right at the junction of FR 185.

-•Recommended Camping: A great place to camp and located literally an 1/8 mile from the Country Club trailhead on FR 185, this spot keeps living easy during pre-ride weekend.
+•Recommended Camping: A great place to camp and located literally a 1/8 mile from the Country Club trailhead on FR 185, this spot keeps living easy during the pre-ride weekend.
 While traveling up FR 185 from the trailhead, take the first right, within about 50 yards you’ll come across a large opening among the pines.
 This spot should offer plenty of space for everyone.

 •There is no official start or finish, it’s simply a common destination and theme for a mountain bike weekend.
 More people on the trail together means more laughs, safer riding environment and most importantly–it’s a ‘social happening’.

 •For those interested in pre-riding with others, it’s recommended they rendezvous at the Country Club trailhead by 9:00a each morning.